TeamChillax/design/README.md

 The [design guidelines](design_guidelines.md) document covers a basic overview of the design process.
 All potential designers and developers should read it to understand our overall development goals.

 # Sections
 The following is a list of design documents for the project.
 Some of these pages may not have content yet, but the links will begin working as content is created for them.
+Items marked with a * have not yet been created.

 - [Licenses and Development Guidelines](licenses_and_development_guidelines.md)
 - [Target Platforms](target_platforms.md)